-You can control whether subsequent statements should be executed when a statement results in an error, a warning or returns or affects no rows.
+You can control whether subsequent statements should be executed when a statement results in a warning or an error.

 Open Tools->Tool Properties and select the SQL Commander category under the General tab.
-There you find Stop on Error, Stop on SQL Warning and Stop on No Rows check boxes for enabling these features in all SQL Commander tabs.
+There you find Stop on Error and Stop on Warning check boxes for enabling these features in all SQL Commander tabs